Terms and conditions of all therapy provision

 We remain subject to confidentiality according to UK LAW. (police warrants, court, people at risk etc)

-Note contact your therapist by Email or SMS, NOT with phone calls which will be auto-blocked.
+- Note contact your therapist by Email or SMS, NOT with phone calls which will be auto-blocked.
+This is to stop sales calls and disruptive calls when in clinic or driving.

 - You will adhere to the data protection policy published on this site.
 HERE

-- if you are referred as not suitable for therapy with us, then you should use ( and therefore search for) the commercial search engines “Counselling Directory”, “Psychotherapy Directory”, “Hypnotherapy Directory”, the “National Council of Psychotherapists”, the “National Association of Counsellors Hypnotherapists and Psychotherapists”, the UKCP and the UKAHPP to find an alternative.
+- if you are referred as not suitable for therapy with us, then you should use ( and therefore search for) the commercial search engines “Counselling Directory”, “Psychotherapy Directory”, “Hypnotherapy Directory”, the “National Council of Psychotherapists”, the “National Association of Counsellors Hypnotherapists and Psychotherapists” to find an alternative.
 If referred back to primary care then contact your GP for referral via the NHS.

 Ethical therapists, ethical psychotherapy, critical psychotherapy, ethical practice in therapy, ethical and legal practice as a counsellor, ethical practice in therapy, counselling, psychotherapy, hypnotherapy, psychoanalysis, NLP, CBT, CBASP, MBCT, MBSR, Hypnosis